saisuryachandraprasad/test_docs/docs/Knowledge Base/taxonomy/lightcast-soc.md

 ---
 ## SOC 2021

 Lightcast follows the Standard Occupation Classification (SOC) structure used in the Occupational Employment and Wage Statistics (OEWS) program, which is Lightcast's primary source of occupation data.
-As of Spring 2022, OEWS uses SOC 2018.
+As of Spring 2022, OEWS uses ***SOC 2018***.  ---- cross link TBD

 Because of the deviations described below, Lightcast refers to its internal version as SOC 2021, corresponding to the first OEWS data release in which these codes appeared.
 The taxonomy remains aligned with the 2018 SOC System.